 • Sprinkling the blood of this heifer seven times towards the Ohel Moed entrance

 • Burning to ash the carcass together with…

 o Wood branches from the mighty and tall cedar

 • Mixing ashes with fresh water then…

-• Sprinkling the mixture on the person who came into contact with a corpse (and now in a state of tumah, ritual impurity) on day 3 and day 7 of the purification process
+• Sprinkling the mixture on the person who encountered and touched a corpse on day 3 and day 7 of the purification process

 • Collecting ashes and storing them outside the camp

 After the ceremony, the person who was tameh (impure) becomes tahor (pure) but the priests who participated in the preparation of the ashes and water of purification and were tahor when they began the ceremony mysteriously become tameh when they finish!

 Some suggest that this ceremony makes the point that the priests, though considered elevated in their dedication to the Temple service, can become tameh like the rest of us when they encounter death.

 Some speculate that the priests’ becoming tameh was a mechanism to protect them from feelings of grandiosity and superiority.